mieweb/docs/content/functions/e-chart/detailed-searching-in-e-chart.md

 ---
 id: '1oJi_eiW1Rz4O5aJlJjXU2dc2IKUZ-vaeUOCw5M7hnpY'
 title: 'Detailed Searching in E-Chart'
-date: '2024-07-01T18:51:27.281Z'
+date: '2024-09-06T13:04:42.447Z'
-version: 119
+version: 140
-lastAuthor: 'janderson'
+lastAuthor: 'anichols'
 mimeType: 'text/x-markdown'
 links:
   - 'https://mie.talentlms.com/shared/start/key:LTGIDNHR'
 source: 'https://drive.google.com/open?id=1oJi_eiW1Rz4O5aJlJjXU2dc2IKUZ-vaeUOCw5M7hnpY'
 wikigdrive: 'dd69069d725fca5f553df7ded62e130a49d49ca6'
 ---
-When in the {{% system-name %}} system, the E-Chart sidemenu tab displays recent charts you've accessed, along with ability to search charts by different methods.
-E-Chart automatically defaults to search in **Simple** search.
+When in the {{% system-name %}} system, the E-Chart sidemenu tab displays recent charts you've accessed, along with the ability to search for charts by different methods.
+E-Chart automatically defaults to search in **Simple** search, but there is a My Settings preference named *Search Method* that can be changed for your login experience.
+See more information within the My Settings help guide.

 To do a more detailed search, click the Detailed link from the list of Search Types.